DJFPaul/grandMA2-Chataigne-Module/README.md

 In this section you can also monitor / verify that the module is connecting correctly.
 <img width="520" alt="image" src="https://github.com/user-attachments/assets/c7c80507-b330-4dea-ab0d-9410dc9984af" />
-The logged in count should increase for your configured user, if it stays on `guest` the login process did not succeed and the session will die after a short time period.
+WHen starting a session, the logged in count should increase for the configured user.
+If it stays on `guest` the login process did not succeed and the session will die after a short time period.

 ## The Parameters section